mGarciaNieto/FSJS_Project-8_SQL-Library-Manager/README.md

 ## Extra credit

-- Include a search field for the books listing page.
+- Includes a search field for the books listing page.
 Search works for all of the following fields:
   - Title
-    - so
   - Author
   - Genre
   - Year

 - Pagination
-  - Include pagination for the books listing page.
+  - Includes pagination for the books listing page.

 ## To start Project: